nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

 ### Start

 1. Create a cluster.
+2. Install the Gateway API resources that are supported by the latest release of NGF.
+3. Install the latest release of NGF:

+    ```console
+    helm install ngf-test oci://ghcr.io/nginxinc/charts/nginx-gateway-fabric  --create-namespace --wait -n nginx-gateway --values values.yaml
+    ```

-2. Deploy a previous latest stable version with 2 replicas with added [anti-affinity](#pod-affinity).
+   This deploys NGF with 2 replicas with added [anti-affinity](#pod-affinity).
-3. Expose NGF via a Service Load Balancer, internal (only accessible within the Google Cloud region) by adding `networking.gke.io/load-balancer-type: "Internal"` annotation to the Service.
 4. Deploy backend apps:

     ```console